EnricoMendez/lines_vineyard/README.md

 #### Rosbag test

 Using a rosbag allow other people to see the data collected during our tests.
-In the "bags" folder of the repository are found some of rosbags that can be used to run the code.
+In the "Additional Material" section of this README is the link for some of rosbags that can be used to run the code.

 Open a terminal and go to the "bags" directory